 -

-sometimes also non-material damage.
+sometimes also non-pecuniary damage.

 Fines and penalty payments